-Here is a hint for planting.
-The natural inclination is to fill the jar to the top with potting soil and try to plant the pockets from the outside, but this ends up being very awkward.
+Here is a hint for planting herbs in a strawberry jar: The natural inclination is to fill the jar to the top with potting soil and try to plant the pockets from the outside, but this ends up being very awkward.
 Instead, plant the jar in stages, a tier at a time, pushing the tops of plants through the pockets from the inside out.
 Fill as you plant and the plant that will grow largest, such as rosemary, at the very top.

 Use a premium quality potting soil.
 This is very important because there are lots of roots trying to grow in a relatively small space.
 See our article, You Must Use A Good Potting Mix, in the Gardening section for more about how to select a good potting mix.